Customer Service

 • Provide a method that invites constructive criticism, comments and suggestions.

-1. Good customer service involves the entire DFAC staff.
+1. Good customer service involves the entire Dining Facilities staff.
 While the front of the house is the face customers see, customer service includes everyone, from the ration crew to the cooks in the kitchen.
 Clean rest rooms, good food, a friendly and inviting atmosphere are all components of good customer service, in which every foodservice employee plays a role.

 1. Treat employees well.
 Employees are your internal customers and need a regular dose of appreciation.
 Thank them and find ways to let them know how important they are.
 Treat your employees with respect and chances are they will have a higher regard for customers.
 Appreciation stems from the top.
 Treating customers and employees well is equally important.